Nergis Mavalvala: Early life and education

 Mavalvala was born in Lahore, but primarily raised in Karachi, Pakistan.
-She attended the Convent of Jesus and Mary, Karachi, where she received her O-Level and A-Level qualifications.
-She moved to the United States in 1986 and enrolled at Wellesley College, where she received a bachelor's degree in physics and astronomy in 1990.
+She attended the Convent of Jesus and Mary, Karachi, where she received her O-Level and later, moved to the United States in 1986 and enrolled at Wellesley College, where she received a bachelor's degree in physics and astronomy in 1990.
 She then joined Rainer Weiss's group in the MIT physics department and received her PhD in 1997.
 Born to a Parsi family that practiced Zoroastrianism, Mavalvala was the younger of the two children.

 Career

-As a graduate student at MIT, she conducted her doctoral work under Rainer Weiss, where Mavalvala developed a prototype laser interferometer for detecting gravitational waves.
-After graduate school, she worked as a postdoctoral researcher and then as a research scientist at the California Institute of Technology, starting her work with cosmic microwave background, and then eventually working on the LIGO.
-Mavalvala focuses primarily on two fields of physics: Gravitational Waves Astrophysics and quantum measurement science.
+As a graduate student at MIT, she conducted her doctoral work under Rainer Weiss, developing a prototype laser interferometer for detecting gravitational waves.
+After graduate school, she worked as a postdoctoral researcher and then as a research scientist at the California Institute of Technology, starting her work with cosmic microwave background, and eventually working on the LIGO.
+Mavalvala focuses primarily on two fields of physics: Gravitational-wave astrophysics and quantum measurement science.
 Mavalvala joined the MIT physics faculty in 2002.
 In 2017 she was elected to the National Academy of Sciences.